-When we went more than a month ordering Chinese food and the delivery guy was relieved we were all okay, I had to admit I wasn’t cooking homemade dinners as often as I thought.
+We went more than a month ordering Chinese food.
+When the delivery guy showed up he was very relieved we were all okay.
+At that point I had to admit that I wasn’t cooking homemade dinners as often as I thought.
 Every mom is a short order chef.
 With your first child you’re optimistic and excited.
 I pureed organic vegetables into baby food, but only for child number one.
 He also never ate sugar until he was a year old.
 By child number three, I decided popsicles were appropriate teething toys.

 In elementary school, I fed the kids hot dogs and slushies from the concession stand during little league season.
 In middle school, I drove endless rotations to and from the local soccer fields.
-I confess that during soccer season I fed them convenience store hamburgers or canned soup over rice.
-The boys were even cooking for themselves while I collected my daughter from glee club.
+I confess that I fed them convenience store hamburgers or canned soup over rice.
+The boys were even cooking for themselves the nights I collected my daughter from glee club.
 Tommy ate 2 or 3 dinners a night at that point, so even if he cooked, I still had to make the rest of his Michael Phelps diet.

 When I had to move into a larger pant size it was time for us to eat healthier.
 I got away with sprinkling wheat germ and kale into casseroles, but I went too far when I used recipes from a vegan cookbook written by Texas firefighters.
 I thought it showed how strong guys could be eating vegan food.
 The kids tolerated the recipes until I made vegan lasagna.
 That recipe had sweet potato and corn in it and, of course, no cheese.

-When I told the kids I was making lasagna for dinner, they started salivating early, expecting my well-loved sausage and spinach lasagna.
+I told the kids I was making lasagna for dinner and they cheered like fans of a winning team.
+They expected my well-loved sausage and spinach lasagna steeped with mozzarella, ricotta, and Parmesan cheeses.
+I forgot to mention that it was vegan.
 At dinnertime, I placed this orange and yellow food in front of them.
 No one even touched it.
 I tried a trick that, until that day, got my kids to eat anything.
 I melted cheddar cheese on top of it.
 They each ate one bite and no more.

 So, I think I’ve earned my retirement from cooking.
-Thanks to the ease of protein shakes and a husband who’s a better cook than me, my time near a stove is limited to potluck parties and holidays.
+These days, my time near a stove is limited to potluck parties and holidays.
+I mostly make protein shakes and enjoy dinners made by a husband who’s a better cook than me.
 It’s not a full retirement, although I spend more time boiling water for tea than I do heating up anything else.